CS2Student/CS2Student/README.md

 # 💬 About Me
 * I am a freshman at the University of Maryland studying Computer Science, Mathematics, and Theatre
 * In my free time, I love to learn new things!
-* I am interested in machine learning, full-stack development, and drawing!
+* I am interested in machine learning ethics, quantum cryptography, cybersecurity, and drawing!
-* Learn more about me [here!](https://cs2student.github.io/)
+* See some of my projects [here!](https://cs2student.github.io/)

 # :hammer_and_wrench: Technologies :
 <div>